Kerberos Constrained Delegation for single sign-on to your apps with Application Proxy

 How single sign-on with KCD works

-This diagram explains the flow when a user attempts to access an on-prem application that uses IWA.
+This diagram explains the flow when a user attempts to access an on premises application that uses IWA.

-- The user enters the URL to access the on-prem application through Application Proxy.
+- The user enters the URL to access the on premises application through Application Proxy.

 - Application Proxy redirects the request to Azure AD authentication services to preauthenticate.
 At this point, Azure AD applies any applicable authentication and authorization policies, such as multifactor authentication.
 If the user is validated, Azure AD creates a token and sends it to the user.